 Spring is a wonderful time to take advantage of nature’s bounty.
 Using edible wild food- plants and flowers in your cooking can be magical and tastes incredible.
 One of Ireland’s favorite springtime soups is nettle and wild garlic soup.
 The aroma of the wild garlic and the spinach-like taste and consistency of the nettle combine to make a hearty, tasty spring treat.
+In fact if you are are from America, you may not have had nettle soup before but you can easily substitute spinach for the nettle tops.

 Chef Seamus O’ Connell makes a version of this soup in The Ivory Tower most years in spring.
 It includes wild sorrel and several other greens while omitting the cream.
 However the version below is a bit simpler and tastes delicious.